bambooforest/IntroDataScience_Fall_2022/11_Dimensionality_reduction_clustering_II/README.md

 sense in terms of their biology).

-**But what if we do not have any prior knowledge about potential clusters?** This is normally case when clustering…
+**But what if we do not have any prior knowledge about potential clusters?** Unfotunately, this is often the case when clustering!

 For example, this may often be the case when you have a number of study objects which you cannot group *a priori* into known clusters or groups.